 Holy weekend-well-spent Batman!
 The classic TV series Batcave features a sprawling diorama with plenty of homages to the original show.

 After receiving a call on the classic red telephone, Bruce and Dick slide (yes, they actually slide) down the fire-poles hidden in the study.
 Then the dynamic duo has their choice of Batcopter or 1960’s Batmobile to aid them against a full cast of villains… Catwoman, The Joker, The Penguin, and Riddler decked out in their original 60’s outfits.

 You know, a LEGO car is complex when it’s limited to only those old enough actually to drive.
 Based on the Batmobile from the Christopher Nolan movies, the tumbler uses 1,869 pieces and exclusive Minifigure designs from The Dark Knight Trilogy.

 The world’s least secure asylum makes its debut in LEGO form.
 Along with the Arkham regulars, this set is the only appearance of a LEGO Harleen Quinzel.

 Have fun watching the baddies escape again and again.
 And again.

-Joker’s R&D department is once again no match for the Bat’s.
-Discontinued in 2006 the Batwing features panels that open to launch tiny missiles at the Joker-copter.
+Joker’s R&D department is once again no match for the Batman’s.
+Discontinued in 2006, the Batwing features panels that open to launch tiny missiles at the Joker-copter.

-Long since discontinued, this special collector’s edition is the only Batman lego set to not include any minfigures.
+Long since discontinued, this special collector’s edition is now worth over $500.
 The 1,045 pieces assemble into moving engine turbines and rotating booster flames along with a fully detailed interior.
-Not that you’ll ever take it out of the box of course.
+Not that you’ll ever take it out of the box, of course.